-Arie Luyendyk Jr.'s Biggest Bachelor Regret Isn't What Fans Might Expect
+Arie Luyendyk Jr. Has Regrets After His Infuriating Bachelor Finale Move

 If there’s one thing that Arie Luyendyk Jr. has said over and over this season, it’s that he’s afraid of picking the wrong woman.
-And now that we’re finally at the end of his weeks-long journey to find love, it looks like his worst fears are about to be realized.
+And now that we’re finally at the end of his weeks-long journey to find love, it looks like his worst fears have been realized.

-In the finale teaser, Luyendyk’s final two—Becca and Lauren—are both visibly distraught over what goes down in the episode, hinting that perhaps neither of them get their fairytale ending.
+Even in the finale teaser, Luyendyk’s final two—Becca and Lauren—are both visibly distraught over what goes down in the episode, hinting that perhaps neither of them get their fairytale ending.

 “I’m so blindsided,” sobs Becca, while Lauren admits she feels “betrayed” by the decision.
 Luyendyk Jr., on the other hand goes as far as calling himself a “monster” for his actions towards the women.
 Yikes.

-While we won’t know what exactly happens until it airs Monday at 8 p.m.
-ET on ABC, it’s clear that this Bachelor proposal doesn’t go exactly as planned.
+While fans didn't know what went down until it aired Monday, it was clear from the beginning that this Bachelor proposal didn't go exactly as planned.
 And as Luyendyk Jr. admitted when we caught up with him earlier this season, falling in love with not one, but two women wasn’t exactly what he had in mind when he signed up for all of this.

 RELATED: The Bachelor Already Knows What He Wants His Wedding To Look Like